WordPress/gutenberg/packages/dataviews/README.md

 -   `layout`: config that is specific to a particular layout type.
     -   `mediaField`: used by the `grid` layout.
 The `id` of the field to be used for rendering each card's media.
     -   `primaryField`: used by the `grid` layout.
 The `id` of the field to be used for rendering each card's title.
+    -   `previewField`: used by the `list` layout.
+The `id` of the field to be used for triggering the preview.

 ### View <=> data